Maasai

 the day.
 This ceremony is the transition into a new age set.

-After enkipaata ceremony, boys are ready for
+After enkipaata ceremony, boys are ready for the most

-the most important initiation known as Emuratare
+important initiation known as Emuratare (circumcision).

 Circumcision